The port of Helsinki

 Ice forms over the water in front of a classic Finnish sauna in Helsinki.

-It may not be a traditional Finnish sauna, but if you have just 48 hours in Helsinki, it’s worth it.
+It may not be a traditional Finnish sauna, but if you have just 1 day in Helsinki, it’s worth it.
 You can gaze at the city center from above while enjoying a sauna experience.
 What’s more Finnish than that?

 Explore Katajanokka

 Take a quick walk around the island of Katajanokka, one of the best examples of surviving Art Nouveau architecture in Helsinki.
 The island is small and has only a few streets, so it shouldn’t take more than half an hour or so to admire the beautiful architecture found in this part of the city.
+Depending on how many days in Helsinki you have, you could spend a lot more time exploring this neighborhood as well.

 Architecture in Katajanokka, one of the most interesting neighborhoods to explore in Helsinki.